Mission Planning Toolkit

 This inspiring talk was given at the launch of the Methodist Church’s property strategy.
 Dr Richardson describes a brilliant community audit in which she was involved, which resulted in an exciting new missional venture.

 Now that you have a good understanding of your community and its needs, it’s time to review your church/es.
 What do you do well and what are your people passionate about?
 What time, energy and money do you have to offer?
 This will help you discern the way forward.
 To paraphrase Frederick Buechner, God's vision for you is where your deep gladness and your community's deep hunger meet.

 Once you've spent some time dreaming together, you are likely to have lots of ideas and possibilities that will need sifting.
 What will your church or circuit focus on as priorities this year?
 There is no point choosing too many priorities as it will scatter your energies too much.
 If everything is a priority, nothing is a priority.
-Consider the four areas of Our Calling—worship, learning and caring, service and evangelism.
-One priority for each area is fine—and you may choose to focus on just one or two areas this year and to look at the others next year.
+One to three priorities is about right, depending on the size and capacity of your church/es.
+Better to do one thing well than three things badly.

 Once you have decided on your priorities you need to decide what you will do to develop each one, who will do it and when.
 This helps you to keep each other accountable, makes it much more likely things will get done and ensures the work is shared out fairly.

 You don’t need to do everything all at once.
 Some things can be actioned fairly quickly; others take lots of time to plan.
 You may decide to spread your activities over the next 18 months, for example.
 It doesn’t matter if your mission plan takes time to implement, as long as you are taking action.

 As well as considering what you will do, you also need to think about what fruit you hope to see.
 This is likely to take more effort to figure out.
 We are used to thinking about what we will do as a church.
 We don't often think about the difference we want to make as a result of our actions.